dadhi/FastExpressionCompiler/README.md

 ```

-## Current state
+## Status

 Initially developed and currently used in [DryIoc].

 Additionally contributed to [ExpressionToCodeLib].

-Supports:
+v1 supports:

 - Manually created or hoisted lambda expressions __with closure__
 - Nested lambdas
 - Constructor and method calls, lambda invocation
 - Property and member access, operators

-Does not support now, but may be added later:
+v1 does not support now:

 - `??`, `?.` operators, bitwise operators, ariphmetical operators
 - `ulong` and `long` constants
 - Code blocks, assignments and whatever added since .NET 4.0

-__The most of current limitations may be removed by wrapping not supported epression into Method or Propery.__
+__Note:__ The above limitations may be removed by wrapping not supported epression into method or property.

 ## How